Rohitaa1306/Data-Science-and-Machine-Learning/Supervised Learning/5_K_Nearest_Neighbors/README.md

 6. **Evaluate the Model:**
    - Assess the model's performance using metrics such as accuracy, precision, recall, or mean squared error.

-### Distance Metrics
-- **Euclidean Distance:**
-  - Measures the straight-line distance between two points in n-dimensional space.

-- **Manhattan Distance:**
-  - Measures the sum of absolute differences between corresponding coordinates.

-- **Minkowski Distance:**
-  - Generalization of Euclidean and Manhattan distances, with a parameter (p) determining the order of the distance.